rsebok/PiezoProject_UMich/README.md

 # PiezoProject_UMich
 Repository for Python code relating to the University of Michigan piezo positioner test stand.

-Last updated: 05/17/2023
+Last updated: 05/18/2023

 # Files

-If there are two files with the same name except one is a jupyter notebook, assume they serve the same overall function.
+If there are two files with the same name except one is a jupyter notebook, assume they serve the same purpose.

 `AutoCircleCopyRS.py`: function to move the spine along the maximum range